Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Base Leader skill cap: 4 from 5
  * STARBASE_CAPACITY_BASE: 2 from 3
  * STARBASE_CAPACITY_SYSTEM_MULT: 0.08 from 0.1
- * Economic Chaos (anti-negative economy exploit) event: Any player whose stockpiles in mineral/food/energy are 0 or below with negative income will suffer a empire wide penalty of -20% to alloys, research and unity.
  * Starbase overcapacity upkeep penalty: +35% from +25%
  * Jump Drive: Prethoryn and Contingency can now spawn if Jump Drives researched.
 Jump drives also increase the odds of the crisis spawning sooner from 19% to 37%.

 ### Boosts
  * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -60% defense platform build cost and +15% starbase damage boost for the first 20 years of the game.
- * Espionage: All espionage operation's difficulty decreased by 3, resulting in much faster completion times.

 ## Government